 If you have a child with sensory processing disorder you understand many of the challenges, but you aren’t always sure how to help in the most effective ways.
-Luckily, there are more and more resources available to help.
+Luckily, there are more and more resources available to help, like apps for sensory processing disorder.

 As science and education continue to intersect and provide more tools to diagnose and treat special needs children, technology is striving to keep pace with tons of helpful and educational apps for kids.
 These Apps For Sensory Processing Disorder are helpful for therapists and caregivers and offer the opportunity to practice skills and techniques in different environments.